BaxoPlenty/quebec/README.md

 # Quebec - a modular Roblox game framework

+> **⚠️ Note:** Quebec hasn’t been battle-tested in production games yet - it’s still fresh.
+> We'd love your feedback!
+If you run into any issues or have suggestions, please open an issue.
+> The goal is to build something truly great, together.

 **Quebec** is a modular framework used in Roblox games.
 Its goal is to boilerplate code and provide the developer with useful yet simple features.
 A simple service looks like this:

 ```lua